eclipse-tractusx/tractusx-edc-kafka-extension/docs/architecture/solution-design-kafka-TRL7.md

 #### Non-Functional

-- Fault tolerance with retries, DLQs, and back-pressure support
+- Fault tolerance with retries, DLQs, and back-pressure support (? how far do we really need to go here?)
-- Full observability: metrics, logging, distributed tracing
+- Full observability: metrics, logging
-- Secure identity and access control using OAuth2 and mTLS
+- Secure identity and access control using OAuth2 and SSL
-- Configurable deployment with HELM/Kustomize
+- Configurable deployment with HELM

 #### Compliance